jkettmann/jkettmann.com/src/data/courses/your-first-tech-job-email-course/index.md

 ---
 category: course
-title: "I applied 100+ times for React jobs but only got rejections!
-What am I doing wrong?"
+title: 'I applied 100+ times for React jobs but only got rejections!
+What am I doing wrong?'
 slug: your-first-tech-job-email-course
 date: 2020-01-02
-tags: ["Free course"]
+tags: ['Free course']
 sort: 10
 published: true
 ---

 You worked so hard for weeks, months, maybe even years.
 You learned HTML, CSS, JavaScript, and React.
 You put in hour after hour in the evenings and at weekends following tutorials and courses by Stephen Grider, Wes Bos, you name them.
-Everybody says *"Build stuff"* and you did: Maybe a half-baked Todo or Weather app, a Burger app, or yet another YouToob.
+Everybody says _"Build stuff"_ and you did: Maybe a half-baked Todo or Weather app, a Burger app, or yet another YouToob.

 **You went all-in for the one goal: a career as a React developer.**